Battle over Tropical Oils in US Far from Over

 Tropical oil producers claim the switching doesn't mean the battle is lost.
 Rick McElheny, senior vice president of Hill and Knowlton, said the companies made a pragmatic business decision to switch from tropical oils, but predicted they would reverse themselves.

-''Because of all this furor and the vicious scare tactics, they don't want to fight that battle,'' McElheny said. ''They'll let us do the education, then come back into the market at another time.''
+''Because of all this furor and the vicious scare tactics, they don't want to fight that battle,'' said McElheny. ''They'll let us do the education, then come back into the market at another time.''

 Some researchers also say the issue is not as simple as the anti-tropical oil ads suggest.